 I managed to dine at the 2 Michelin Star Hibiscus before it closed for good on the 1st of October 2016 after nine years in operation.
 Rumour has it that the restaurant cashed in due to the ever-rising Mayfair rental prices and Chef Claude Bosi is to open new venture/adventure Bibendum in Spring of this year.
 The restaurant had been opened since 2000 (Claude was 27), originally in Shropshire and then in London Mayfair since 2007.
-Claude was only 23 when he was awarded a Michelin and managed to secure 2 at Hibiscus.
+Claude was only 23 when he was awarded a Michelin Star and has managed to secure 2 at Hibiscus.

 The menu is in tasting format only in the evening at £135 per head.